xuelingyi/SLRfinder/README.md

 **Step0: generate the input vcf dataset and the LD edge list**

 Create a directory for each dataset using the dataset name.
-The dataset folder should contain two files:

-1. the list of samples to keep (named as dataset.list)

-2. the sample information table (named as dataset.csv), including at least two columns named "SampleID" (basically the same as the dataset.list) and "Population".
+The dataset folder should contain a file (dataset.csv) of the sample information, including at least two columns named "SampleID" (the same as the sample names in the sequencing data) and "Population".
 <br/> </br>

 The vcf dataset can be filtered using VCFtools, e.g.: